millerms/CranburyChiropractic/_pages/services/neurologic-approach.md

   <details class="reveal reveal--up">
     <summary>Do you still adjust?</summary>
     <div class="faq__content">
       Yes, when it fits your goals.
-Adjustments are one tool in our toolkit, used alongside drills and exercises.
+Adjustments are one tool in our toolkit, used alongside exercises and other techniques.
     </div>
   </details>

   <details class="reveal reveal--up">
     <summary>Is there a home plan?</summary>
     <div class="faq__content">
       Yes, we give you brief, clear routines that fit your schedule.
-No long workouts or complex drills.
+No long workouts or complex exercises.
     </div>
   </details>